spiral/docs/docs/en/component/data-grid.md

     'to'   => new Filter\Lt('quantity', new Value\NumericValue())
 ]);

-// the price should be greater than 2 and the quantity be less than 5
+// the price should be greater than 2 and the quantity should be less than 5
 $map = $map->withValue(['from' => 2, 'to' => 5]);

 // invalid input, map will be set to null